 There are many similarities between module styles and styles of the state.
 They change the existing layout of the element.
 However, they differ in two key aspects:

 - State styles can be applied to the placing of the module;

 This is the second point that is the most important difference.
-Module styles applied to the element during the loading of site and then never change again.
+Module styles applied to the element during the loading of a site and then never change again.
 While the page is still running on the client machine, state styles are applied to the elements when they change their state.

 The theme determines the rules that changes the style of the main theme.
 These styles are easily revised for alternative topics.

-Themes may affect on any of the main categories.
+Themes may affect any of the main categories.
 Let's say you have a module that should have a blue border, the border itself would have been originally defined in the module, and then the theme overrides the color.